 Your living room no longer needs to be that formal, unused room just off the entryway.
 Gone are the days of the proper parlor where you sipped tea, and remember those matching living room sets where people left the plastic on so they wouldn’t get dirty?
 (OK, I may be dating myself with that one.)
 Why?
 What purpose could it possibly serve to have a room that was never used?
 To receive visitors – that was about it.

 Life is much too casual in this day and age to continue to have that formal living room to entertain in only a few times a year.
 Many home designers and contractors now build with the living room as the focal point of their design.
-Ryan Homes has several options to their floor plans that accent the living room.
 Since spending the majority of your family's together time is in this room, it is wise to make the room as comfortable as possible.
 You can still have a nice room for having guests, but a stiff, formal room is not exactly conducive to having a nice visit with friends and making people feel comfortable while entertaining.

 Living Room Decor

 Start living in your living room again.
 Make it more user-friendly instead of letting it sit cold and lonely.
-This room is crying out for a makeover.
+This room is crying out for a makeover so take a look at these living room decorating ideas:

 - Use more versatile furniture and invest in classic pieces that won’t look outdated within the next few years.